How to lose weight by checking blood sugar

 Introducing some vinegar in your diet shows to have many proven health benefits including weight loss and sugar control.

-Having a cup of diluted vinegar after a meal shows to reduce the glycemic-index that helps to prevent sugar spikes.
+Having a cup of diluted vinegar after a meal reduces the glycemic index which helps to prevent sugar spikes.

 You can make it a habit to drink 1 tbsp of apple cider vinegar diluted with water every day, you will be surprised with the results.